romanchaa997/Audityzer/src/web-ui/README.md

-# Web3FuzzForge CLI Playground
+# Audityzer CLI Playground

-This is a browser-based CLI emulator for the Web3FuzzForge tool.
-It provides a convenient way to interact with Web3FuzzForge commands and functionality without having to use the command line.
+This is a browser-based CLI emulator for the Audityzer tool.
+It provides a convenient way to interact with Audityzer commands and functionality without having to use the command line.

 ## Features

 - Interactive terminal emulator
 - Command history
-- Support for core Web3FuzzForge commands:
+- Support for core Audityzer commands:
   - `create` - Create new test templates
   - `list` - List available templates and presets
   - `run` - Simulate running tests